- Overview: Lithuania

 Hiring and Firing Workforce in Lithuania Guide

-An employment contract must be concluded in writing Each employment contract shall have the following terms: workplace and functions of the employee.
-Two copies of the written employment contract must be drawn up and signed by the employer (or his authorised person) and by the employee.
-One signed copy must be handed to the employee, whereas the other copy must be kept by the employer.
-The employment contract must, on the same day, be registered in thenemployment contracts record book.
-Such a book is not mandatory if the employer is an individual employing three or less employees.
+An employment contract must be concluded in writing.
+Each employment contract shall have the following terms: workplace and employee functions.
+Two copies of the written employment contract must be drawn up and signed by the employer (or his authorized person) and the employee.
+One signed copy must be handed to the employee, whereas the employer must keep the other.
+The employment contract must be registered in the employment contracts record book on the same day.
+Such a book is not mandatory if the employer employs three or fewer employees.

-Employment contracts may be non-term, fixed-term, temporary, seasonal, on additional work, secondary job, with home workers, on the supply of servicesnand other.
+Employment contracts may be non-term, fixed-term, temporary, seasonal, on additional work, secondary job, with home workers, on the supply of services, and others.
 As a rule, an employment contract is concluded for an indefinite period of time (non-term).

 Working time may not exceed 40 hours per week.
-A daily period of work must not exceed 8 working hours.
-Exceptions may be established by laws, Government resolutions and collective agreements.
+A daily period of work must not exceed eight working hours.
+Laws, Government resolutions, and collective agreements may establish exceptions.

 Maximum working time, including overtime, must not exceed 48 hours per 7 working days.
-Employees working in specific sectors (e.g. health care, care (custody), child care institutions, specialized communications services and specialised accident containment services and security may be required to work up to 24 hours per day.
+Employees working in specific sectors (e.g. health care, care (custody), child care institutions, specialized communications services, and specialized accident containment services and security may be required to work up to 24 hours per day.
 The duration of working time of such employees must not exceed 48 hours per seven-day period, and the rest period between working days must not be shorter than 24 hours.
-The list of such jobs is approved by the Government.
-For employees employed in more than one undertaking or in one undertaking but under two or more employment contracts, the working day (including breaks to rest and to eat) may not be longer than 12 hours.
+The Government approves the list of such jobs.
+For employees employed in more than one undertaking or one undertaking but under two or more employment contracts, the working day (including breaks to rest and to eat) may not be longer than 12 hours.

 The parties may agree on a probation period.
-It may be used to assess the suitability of an employee for the agreed work, as well as, at the request of a person taking on a job to see if the job is for him.
+It may be used to assess an employee’s suitability for the agreed work and at the request of a person taking on a job to see if the job is for him.
 The probation period must be set in an employment contract.
 A probation period may not be longer than three months.
-Longer probation periods may be applied in certain cases specified by laws but the probation period cannot exceed six months.
-Currently there are no laws which specify when trial period can exceed six months.
+Longer probation periods may be applied in certain cases specified by laws, but the probation period cannot exceed six months.
+Currently, no laws specify when the trial period can exceed six months.